izaynutdinov/java-examples/chat-app/README.md

-This is a common chat runtime used by chat-gxt and chat-smartgwt
+This is a common chat runtime used by chat-gxt, chat-smartgwt and chat-angular front end applications.
+It contains chat domain model, persistence layer using JPA, persistence layer using Hibernate.
+ChatService. websocket connectivity.
+GWT-RPC services used by both of GWT based front-ends and REST services used by Angular based fron-end.

 ```java
 public interface ViewFactory {